jolson88/trp/site/planning/tasks.md

 ## Current Milestone

+- 🖼 Website uses new avatar for favicons
+  - [ ] Create new favicon files
+- 💾 Platform-independent way to sync files to blog
+  - [ ] Create `sync.ts` script
 - ⏲ When I save a blog post, the site is automatically regenerated for instant checking
     - Simplest solution is probably to watch from within Node and re-running the `generateSite` command directly (whose output is picked up by live-server)
 - 📄 Wortwhile posts from previous blog are ported to new site